 If you’re an expat in Germany, you might find yourself facing unfamiliar laws and regulations.
 From rental agreements to employment contracts, the German legal landscape can be confusing and complex.

 That’s where legal insurance, or “Rechtsschutzversicherung” as it’s known in German, comes in handy.
-Don’t let that tongue-twister scare you off—you don’t need to pronounce it to understand its benefits.
+Don’t let that tongue-twister scare you off—you don’t need to pronounce it to understand its benefits (protecting you against legal expenses due to disputes with landlords, tax authorities, or employers).

 This guide will walk you through everything you need to know about legal insurance in Germany.
 We’ll cover: